 Santa Barbara, famous for its natural beauty and intellectual vitality, has a thriving cultural scene enriched by ongoing art exhibitions and music performances at venues that include the Santa Barbara Museum of Art, Contemporary Arts Forum, the Santa Barbara Symphony, and the Music Academy of the West, as well as the campus's award-winning Arts & Lectures Program.
 Additional cultural resources include two world-class botanical gardens, an outstanding Museum of Natural History, an excellent zoo, among others.
-The campus comprises 7.8 million square feet of buildings sited at the base of the Santa Ynez Mountains, and is situated on a picturesque palm- and eucalyptus-studded promontory overlooking the Pacific Ocean, 100 miles up the coast from Los Angeles.
+The campus comprises 7.8 million square feet of buildings sited at the base of the Santa Ynez Mountains and is situated on a picturesque palm- and eucalyptus-studded promontory overlooking the Pacific Ocean, 100 miles up the coast from Los Angeles.
+The Santa Barbara area also provides a family-friendly environment with a strong K-12 public school system and multiple sports, cultural, and educational enrichment activities for children, including summer camps both at UCSB and in the community.
 The campus and the surrounding area provide boundless opportunities for outdoor activities including cycling, hiking, surfing, kayaking, swimming, and running.
 The Santa Barbara metropolitan area attracts visitors from around the world for its cultural opportunities, expansive beaches, breathtaking vistas, and world-class hotels, restaurants, and wineries.
 To learn more about Santa Barbara and the surrounding region, please see www.santabarbara.com.